-Figure 8: PM and MM intensities plotted against SpikeIn concentration processing methods included in the package.
-For each CDF file there is package, available from http://www.bioconductor.org/data/metaData.html, that contains exactly one of these environments.
+Figure 8: PM and MM intensities plotted against SpikeIn concentration of these environments.
 The cdfenvs we store the x and y coordinates as one number (see above).

 In instances of AffyBatch, the cdfName slot gives the name of the appropriate CDF file for arrays represented in the intensity slot.
 The functions read.celfile, read.affybatch, and ReadAffy extract the CDF filename from the CEL files being read.
 Each CDF file corresponds to exactly one environment.
-The function cleancdfname converts the Affymetrix given CDF name to a Bioconductor environment and annotation name.
+The function cleancdfname converts the Affymetrix given CDF name to a BioConductor environment and annotation name.
 Here are two examples: